MSF-UK/HHOT-Handbook/README.md

 Please insure complete accuracy at this stage as a tiny change in any ammendedment will cause issues at later steps.
 This is likely one of the most difficult steps in this process so please be careful.

 # Phase 7: How to analyse your data in the HHOT dashboard
-The visualisation element of HHOT takes place in the **"analytics"** tab, which you can format according to your needs.
+The visualisation element of HHOT takes place in the **"analytics"** tab (the dark green tab), which you can format according to your needs.
 How to do this is explained below.
 Please ensure that the Calculation Options are set to **“Automatic”**.
 Go to the Excel Ribbon.
 ![](https://github.com/MSF-UK/HHOT-Handbook/blob/master/Screenshots%20folder/9%20setting%20to%20automatic.png)